|

 in a painted room with reproduced music.
 They challenge the visitor to

+take active part in their project by dancing there.
 "At the first time people tend to get a bit

 embarrassed.
 If you place a dance floor into the art space you cause very